DCM-UPB/QNets/README.md

    `make` or `make -jN`

 where N is the number of parallel threads used by make.
+Alternatively, you may use the following make targets to build only subparts of the project:

+   `make lib`, `make test`, `make benchmark`, `make examples`

 As long as you changed, but didn't remove or add source files, it is sufficient to only run `make` again to rebuild.

 If you however removed old or added new code files under `src/`, you need to first update the source file lists and include links.
 Do so by invoking from root folder: